 But something has certainly changed – “non-photographers” aren’t snapping photos any more, they’re recording video.
 You can’t just wait for them to compose their shot and put their phone back in a pocket because they seem to want to hold it in your way until their arms fall off.
 Even if you can elbow your way past them and get to the front, more phones are then ruining your background.

-It means that I’m not sure I’m photographing Speakers Corner any more – it’s as if you’re photographing how we now experience the world.
-And I’m not sure that’s really a bad thing.
+It means that I’m not sure I’m photographing Speakers Corner any more – it’s as if you’re photographing how people experience any event.
+And I’m not sure that’s totally a bad thing.